 Experience America’s First Extreme Sport

-An Indian Horse Relay team is made up of four members: a rider, a mugger, two holders, and three horses.
-Riders mount their first horses bareback at the stall while the holders restrain the other two horses.
-After rounding the track, the rider hops off of the first horse—nearly at full speed—and mounts the second horse.
+An Indian Horse Relay team consists of four members—a rider, a mugger, and two holders—and three horses.
+Riders mount their first horses bareback at the stall, while the holders restrain the other two horses.
+After making a lap around the track, the rider hops off of the first horse and mounts the second horse in a dazzling display of athleticism.
 It is the mugger’s job to catch the first horse.
-After repeating the process once more, the third and final lap ends at the finish line in front of the grandstand, where thousands of spectators are cheering.
+After repeating the process once more, the third and final lap ends at the finish line in front of the grandstand, where thousands of spectators are cheering on the teams.

 History of the Event

-The horse has long been sacred in Native American culture.
-Referred to as the Horse Nation, horses, like the drum, have a way of bringing Native people from all walks of life together.
-These majestic animals have the power to heal and comfort.
+The horse has long held a special place in Native American culture.
+Often referred to as the Horse Nation, horses—like the drum—have a way of comforting, healing, and bringing Native people together.
 Spending time around them is good for the heart and good for the spirit.
+During Indian Horse Relay, riders embrace their culture through horse paint designs, bareback riding, and wearing traditional Native American regalia.

 Shakopee Mdewakanton Sioux Community